2026 Men's Ice Hockey World Championships

-The 2026 Men's Ice Hockey World Championships will be the 89th such event hosted by the International Ice Hockey Federation.
-Teams will participate at several levels of competition based on their 2025 results.
-The competition will also serve as qualifications for division placements in the 2027 edition.
+The 2026 Men's Ice Hockey World Championships were the 89th such event hosted by the International Ice Hockey Federation.
+Teams participated at several levels of competition based on their 2025 results.
+The competition also served as qualifications for division placements in the 2027 edition.

-As in 2025, teams from Russia and Belarus will not be allowed to enter, as they remain suspended by the IIHF due to the countries' invasion of Ukraine.
+As a test, two divisions were scheduled to play their tournament with two groups, with a knockout stage to follow and the winner of the final to be promoted.
+The last-placed teams of each group would play a two-game series to determine the relegated team.

 Championship (Top Division)

-The tournament will be held in Zurich and Fribourg, Switzerland, from 15 to 31 May 2026.
+The tournament was held in Zurich and Fribourg, Switzerland, from 15 to 31 May 2026.